 Thursday, April 17, 2014

-Rihla (Journey 43): The Cloisters, Manhattan, NY, USA – Crusaders and Free Frenchmen
+Rihla (Journey 43): The Cloisters, Manhattan, NY, USA – Crusaders, The True Cross and Free Frenchmen

 Rihla (The Journey) – was the short title of a 14th Century (1355 CE) book written in Fez by the Islamic legal scholar Ibn Jazayy al-Kalbi of Granada who recorded and then transcribed the dictated travelogue of the Tangerian, Ibn Battuta.
 The book’s full title was A Gift to Those who Contemplate the Wonders of Cities and the Marvels of Travelling and somehow the title of Ibn Jazayy's book captures the ethos of many of the city and country journeys I have been lucky to take in past years.